mary3210/mary3210/README.md

 ### Hi there 👋
 I'm a software engineer that's passionate about solving complex problems and creating responsive apps.
 I devoted myself to a life-long journey learning new technical skills and applying them to real world applications.
-When I'm not coding, I enjoy going for long walks at the park on sunny days or staying in and playing video games.
+When I'm not coding, I enjoy going for long walks at the park on sunny days or staying indoors and playing video games.
 <br />
 <br />
 My tech stack: